fsantanna/pingus/ceu/README.md

 ]]

 @FIG_NEW(story.png,
-         State machine for the "Story" screen,
+         State machine for the *Story* screen,
          550)

 The variable `pages` (ln. @N(pages_1)-@N(pages_2), @N(pages_3)-@N(pages_4)) is